-Alunorte, Albras, Mineração Paragominas and Norsk Hydro Brazil became signatories of the Business Pact for Integrity and Against Corruption in 2018.
+Alunorte, Hydro Energia, Hydro Extrusion Brasil, Albras, Mineração Paragominas and Norsk Hydro Brazil are signatories of the Business Pact for Integrity and Against Corruption.
 The pact is developed by the Ethos Institute in partnership with global organizations such as the United Nations and the World Economic Forum, seeking to unite companies with the objective of promoting a more ethical market and to eradicate bribery and corruption in Brazil.
 As signatory companies are committed to disseminate Brazilian anti-corruption legislation among their employees and contractors and ensure that it is fully complied with, as well as to advocate values such as transparency and collaboration with the authorities.

 Partnering Against Corruption Initiative (PACI) – World Economic Forum